openpitrix/openpitrix/README.md

 ## Features

 - **Multi-cloud:** Support multiple runtimes, such as AWS, Aliyun, Azure, Kubernetes, QingCloud, OpenStack, VMWare and so on.
-- **Multiple Apps types:** Support a variaty of application types including VM-based application, Kubernetes application, microservice application and serverless application.
+- **Multiple Apps types:** Support a variety of application types including VM-based application, Kubernetes application, microservice application and serverless application.
 - **Application Lifecycle Management:** Developers can easily create and package applications, make flexible application versioning and publishing, others can check, test and quick deploy applications through the application marketplace.
-- **Extendable and Pluggable:** The types of runtime and application are hightly extendable and pluggable, regardless of what new application type or runtime emerges.
+- **Extendable and Pluggable:** The types of runtime and application are highly extendable and pluggable, regardless of what new application type or runtime emerges.
 - **RBAC for organization:** Provide multiple roles including regular user, ISV, developers and admin, admin can also create custom roles and department.
 - **Commercial Operation (Coming soon):** Provide cloud metering and billing for application marketplace, ISV can sell and operate published applications.